- Find Meeting Information

 Your PHP may collaborate with community resources such as 12-step groups like Alcoholics Anonymous (AA), local physicians, medication management clinics, counseling services, and legal entities to help you develop a comprehensive plan of care.

-Is a Partial Hospitalization Program Right for Me?
+Is a PHP Right for Me?

 Whether partial hospitalization is right for you is a decision for you and those coordinating your care, based on your needs.